alexharri/website/posts/clipboard.md

 fig-kiwiF\x00\x00\x00\x1CK\x00\x00µ½\v\x9CdI[...]\x197Ü\x83\x03
 ```

 Looks like a binary format.
-After a bit of digging—using `fig-kiwi` as a clue—I found out that this is the [Kiwi message format][kiwi] (created by Figma's co-founder and former CTO [Evan Wallace][evanw]), which is used to encode `.fig` files.
+After a bit of digging—using `fig-kiwi` as a clue—I discovered that this is the [Kiwi message format][kiwi] (created by Figma's co-founder and former CTO [Evan Wallace][evanw]), which is used to encode `.fig` files.

 Since Kiwi is a schema-based format, it seemed like we wouldn't be able to parse this data without knowing the schema.
 However, lucky for us, Evan created a [public `.fig` file parser][fig_file_parser].
 Let's try plugging the buffer into that!